kristopolous/EvDa/README.md

 ### Triggers

+These triggers have different semantic values although they all function in much the same way.
+If you want to view or modify the current triggers assigned you can do so by not providing a secondary argument like so:

+    ev.on("key");

+With that you can do things like re-order, remove, or add things manually.

+It's worth noting that the second argument can be an array of functions so you can do things like

+    ev.on('key', ev.on('key1'));

+To duplicate functionality.

 <h4><a name="on"></a>[handle] .on(key, lambda ( value, { key, old, meta } ) )</h4>

  * Runs every time the key is set.